Fantastics: Later years (1997–2005)

+Aftermath

 On June 1, 2015, Tommy Rogers died at the age of 54.
 Since then, Fulton has done multiple reunions with Terry Taylor as the Original Fantastics aka The Fantastic Ones.

 In their early years, they used the ZZ Top song "Sharp Dressed Man" as an entrance theme.
 One night they were approached and told that Dusty Hill was inviting them to meet him at a local bar in Texas, which Rogers and Fulton thought was a prank.
 When Hill actually showed up, they expected to be served with a cease and desist order for using the song.
 Hill was actually a huge fan of them, and loved that they used the song.